camac/XLogback/Readme.md

 Submit your feature requests and bug reports into [XLogback Jira Project Page](https://jira.openntf.org/projects/XLB).

 Let me know if you want to contribute in any way :)

+# Known Issues

+- In Designer, autocomplete is not working properly for SLF4J classes.
+  - I don't know why ;-)
+- When logging from XPages applications, OpenLog does not provide database and agent values yet.
+  - This is easy but there are several different options.
+So I have to pick up the most effective method.